Natural Baby Life logo (480 x 130)

 • Place the nipple and collar over the vent system and tighten snugly.

-2. Milk or formula was overheated – If the liquid in the bottle is steaming, it’s possible that the steam is condensing in the vent and leaking out from there.
+If the liquid in the bottle is steaming, it’s possible that the steam is condensing in the vent and leaking out from there.
 Only heat your baby’s food to body temperature, not hot enough to create steam.

-3. Shaking the powdered formula in the bottle – This will cause some of the formula to get trapped in the vent.
+This will cause some of the formula to get trapped in the vent.
 Instead of shaking to mix the formula, try stirring it with a long spoon before assembling the system.

-4. The collar is too tight – If the top has been over-tightened, the pressure will build up and relieve itself by leaking.
-The collar should only be twisted enough to close, resist the urge to try and tighten it to fix a leak.
+If the top is too tight, the pressure will build up and relieve itself by leaking.
+The collar should only be twisted enough to close so resist the urge to tighten it too much as a way to prevent leaking.

-Holding the bottle at the incorrect angle (it should be around 45 degrees) can flood the vent, causing a leak.
-Another issue could be that the nipple is the wrong size – a hole that is too large can cause your baby to stop the flow out and cause a backup, which would also flood the vent.
-Alternatively, if the hole is too small, your baby may suck harder in order to get more food and break the seal, creating a leak.
+Another issue could be that the nipple is the wrong size – a hole that is too large can cause your baby to stop the flow and cause a backup, which would also flood the vent.

 If you do get milk or formula in the vent, just hold the bottle upright and remove the nipple to release the built-up pressure, then put it back on as normal.